 6 Essential Tips for a Safe Winter Road Trip

 Planning a winter road trip?
-Don’t pull out of the driveway before reviewing our winter driving checklist.
+Don’t pull out of the driveway before reviewing our winter road trip checklist.

-Get a good night’s sleep before hitting the road
+Get a good night’s sleep before a winter road trip

 While being well-rested before a long drive is important year-round, it’s especially true when you’re setting out on a winter road trip.
 Road conditions can change quickly this time of year, and snow and ice often require drivers to manoeuvre or change their driving quickly.
 Alertness, therefore, is key, and might mean factoring in a few extra hours of sleep prior to departure.
-(And sorry, coffee fans—caffeine is not a substitute for sleep!)
+(These tips for staying awake on a long drive might also help.)

 You should also consider refraining from nighttime driving, if possible, as low light further decreases visibility, adding another layer of difficulty to the drive.